 In short, magic is the manipulation of energy to produce a desired effect.

 The student of magic must first understand that nothing supernatural exists and that all phenomena are natural.
-Nature abounds with the living energies of the universe—what has been defined by scholars as heat, light, magnetism, electricity, and aethergy.
+Nature abounds with the living energies of the universe—what has been defined by science as heat, light, magnetism, electricity, vibration, metabolism, momentum, gravity, and aethergy.
 So too do all things abound with the energy of magic.
 The former is merely an aspect of the latter, and the latter a manifestation of the former.
 Any divisions that is perceived to exist between the realms of science and magic are merely illusions.
 Both are true and proper philosophies, inseparable and intertwined.
-Physics, alchemy, and medicine draw upon the forces of nature, as do the arts of magery, alchemy, and theurgy.

-Traditionally, magic has been divided into four distinct schools or branches: magery, shamanism, theurgy, and sorcery.
-Despite these divisions, all schools of magic actually inherit from the same basic set of laws and universal principles.
-Shamanism, elemental magergy, and astral magery are all subsets of magery, while sorcery and theurgy are both part of the wider school of spiritual magic.
+Traditionally, magic has been divided into five distinct schools or branches: magery, shamanism, theurgy, spiritism, and karcistry.
+Despite these divisions, all schools of magic inherit from the same basic set of laws and universal principles.

 Alchemy is concerned with the purification, transmutation, and distillation of metals, minerals, and elements.
 It is a process by which the magical essence inherent in all things is tapped to release energy or to mix and transmute the base elements of substances, recombining them into new substances.
 Alchemy has become the cornerstone of the modern world, giving rise to such wondrous substances as whitepowder, ichor fuel, lifting gases, extraordinary alloys, and miraculous medicines.